 I told her that I did not have enough cash but if she is buying, we don’t mind eating.
 I took shower and came down.
 My sister and my dad had gone and bought just a couple of durians but the quality was not that good.

 The “meat” was a bit hard but nonetheless sweet.

 My dad offered a plate (others have declined) to me – I took the whole plate, asked around and started to enjoy the durians.

 I saw my wife looking at me from the dining table, so I asked whether she wanted one but she just declined.
 She even remarked that the durians from her home town tasted better.
 She said no once again.

 She even added the comment – that she these days disliked the smell of durian.
 I then asked my son and he took a couple of bites but due to the quality of the fruit, he declined further bites.

 I finished the rest of the fruit and with a full stomach, I headed to the bedroom.
 Just before going to sleep, my wife confronted me and asked me – “Why I did not offer a bite of the durian to her?”

-I was loss for words – I thought I did asked her; at this point, I thought I heard God asking me – “how many lanes you wanted on that bridge?”
+I was lost for words – I thought I did ask her; at this point, I thought I heard God asking me – “how many lanes you wanted on that bridge?”

 The mystery of how women think remains uncovered.